 Dr. Evelyn Maurine Carrington

-Evelyn Maurine Carrington was born in Austin in 1898.
+Best known for her advocacy and work in the field of mental health, Evelyn Maurine Carrington was born in Austin in 1898.

-She also served for a time as the administrative director for the Children's Development Center in Dallas, as well as as psychologist and director of instruction at the Shady Brook schools.
-She then became staff psychologist at the Children's Medical Center in Dallas in 1955 and during her time there, she also lectured at Baylor University College of Dentistry.
+She also served for a time as the administrative director for the Children's Development Center in Dallas, as well as psychologist and director of instruction at the Shady Brook schools.
+She then became staff psychologist at the Children's Medical Center in Dallas in 1955 and during her time there, she lectured at Baylor University College of Dentistry.

-She remained with the Children’s Medical Center center until 1973 and maintained a private practice in child psychology in Dallas during her tenure there.
+She remained with the Children’s Medical Center until 1973 and maintained a private practice in child psychology in Dallas during her tenure there.

 Her reputation extended beyond the world of academia.
 She was a delegate to two White House conferences and a member of the Governor's Commission on aging and needs of the elderly.